hackatron/hackatron.github.io/_posts/2014-10-21-all-you-need-is-a-docker-container.markdown

 description: Cristian and Nicola want to draw the attention to a new tool for software development and production introducing Docker container.
 ---

-It's really necessary a whole VM for your workflow development needs ?
+Is it really necessary a whole VM for your workflow development needs ?
 Or all you need is a bounce of Applications ?

 Containers exist from a long time, and they isolate applications, creating a read-write layer over a read-only file system.
 [Docker](https://www.docker.com/) makes these things very simple.